 In Episode 25, Carlos says, "Sometimes things seem so strange or malevolent, and then you find that underneath it was something else altogether.
 Something pure and innocent."
 This could just be a statement about Carlos' changing attitude towards the entire town, but since Cecil and Carlos start dating shortly afterward it's also an apt metaphor for Carlos discovering that he's misread Cecil's intentions and is no longer conflicted about them.

 Why do we hear so little of Strexcorp's takeover until episode 36?
-Because in episode 36, Cecil's supervisor Daniel breaks down and they can't stop him from hinting during the show.
-Until they shut him down, that is.
+Because in episode 36, Cecil's new supervisor Daniel has a breakdown and can't exercise his usual editorial authority.
+Until Strex shuts the entire station down to reassert control.

 In episode 33, Cecil finds some cassette tapes he made as a teenager, which he doesn't remember making.
 They reveal, among other things, that he once had a brother, that he interned at NVCR, and that his mother and brother vanished shortly after he started at the radio station.
 Adult Cecil had no recollection of any of this, and—genuinely unnerved—destroyed the cassette.